 Selection Criteria And Process

 Selection is based on academic proficiency, extracurricular achievement, and a demonstrated capacity for public service.
 All applications are welcome and will be reviewed in February by members of the administration and faculty.
-Approximately twenty applicants are selected for interviews with Trustees of the Hatton W. Sumners Foundation in March.
+Approximately twenty applicants are selected for interviews with Trustees of the Sumners Foundation in April.

-Hatton W. Sumners Scholarships are renewable awards.
+Sumners Scholarships are renewable awards.
 Recipients of these awards must be enrolled in the full-time program and maintain a cumulative GPA average in the top one-third of their class and complete continued and ongoing attendance in Sumners Foundation events.

 The Dean’s Scholarship provides full tuition and fees to select incoming students who have demonstrated academic excellence, achieved a strong LSAT performance, and have a record of leadership and community service.

 Recipients of this scholarship must have a minimum LSAT score of 157 and a 3.5 cumulative undergraduate grade point average.
 This scholarship is renewable throughout a recipient’s time in law school so long as the recipient remains in academic and disciplinary good standing with a law school GPA of 2.0 or above.

 This scholarship is awarded to students who are pursuing a degree in law and have shown an interest or connection to Native American communities and law.
 Preference is given to enrolled tribal members.
 The scholarship is made possible by a gift from the Chickasaw Nation and is named after Robert H. Henry, a former dean of the School of Law and president of the University.

 Merit Scholarships provide financial assistance to incoming, enrolled law students who have demonstrated academic excellence at the undergraduate level with a strong performance on the LSAT.
 These scholarships are renewable throughout a recipient’s time in law school so long as the recipient remains in academic and disciplinary good standing with a law school GPA of 2.0 or above.